Deep-Symmetry/afterglow/README.md

 the first file.

 > :heavy_exclamation_mark: At this early stage of development, using
-> Afterglow as an executable jar has been less-tested territory, and
+> Afterglow as an executable jar is less-tested territory, and you may
-> you may find surprising bugs.
-This is becomng less of an issue
+> find surprising bugs... though this is becoming less of an issue
 > since the advent of
 > [afterglow-max](https://github.com/brunchboy/afterglow-max#afterglow-max),
 > which is putting Afterglow through its paces as an embedded jar.
-So
+In
-> although the project will gradually evolve into a system that
+> any case, although the project will gradually evolve into a system
-> non-Clojure hackers can use, for now you are probably best off
+> that non-Clojure hackers can use, for now you are probably best off
 > playing with it inside a Clojure development environment, or within
 > Max, likely with a Clojure environment connected via nREPL.